 The directors on the TCG board are multi-skilled specialists.
 Through both qualifications and working experience, we have come from the education, music and health sectors.
 This means that we have training in developmental psychology, sociology and medicine as well as music.
 Most directors are also trained to master’s level, so that they have research training, too.
 When you book a session, this expertise comes included.

 Before we start a project, even before we write a grant application, we consider the evidence of music with particular groups of people that we have identified.
 Sometimes there is little research available, and sometimes it is overwhelming.
 Where there is little evidence, sometimes our work mean that we are actually creating new evidence!
-(We will start adding papers to this site soon, detailing the work we have done in our projects, the findings we have made, and how we are taking them forward.)

 Every session is person-centred.
 This means that we greet each person attending, and follow the interest and the experience of the people in the group so that we can be responsive to individual needs.
 While we prepare for every session, every plan is subject to change!